 There are several factors that should be thought about when trying to figure out what the best clumping cat litter would be for you and your kitty.
 When looking to choose the best clumping cat litter, you should consider:

-Odor control is different than scent control, as the term ‘odor control’ in a cat litter is referring to a litter’s ability to stop the scent of ammonia from leaving the cat box.
-There are some unscented cat litters that can completely lock in the smell of the litter box, leaving your home free of unpleasant smells.
+Odor control is different than scent control, as the term ‘odor control’ in a cat litter is referring to a litter’s ability to stop the scent of ammonia from leaving the cat’s litter box.
+There are some unscented litter options that can completely lock in the smell of the litter box, leaving your home free of unpleasant smells.

-Clumping cat litter comes in both unscented and scented versions.
+Clumping cat litter comes in both scented and unscented litter versions.
 You should only choose a scented cat litter if your kitty has no allegories, as a scented litter could potentially cause irritation or an allergic reaction to your kitty.

 The majority of cat owners prefer to have a cat litter that clumps together in small chunks, as these smaller bits lock in unpleasant smells the best and the small chunks aren’t as wasteful.
 However, the struggle with cleaning up smaller chunks is that some of the bits and pieces will fall through the little scoop.